eskimor/invoice/README.md

 # Runtime dependencies

-hledger and xelatex should be in path.
+hledger, xelatex and for viewing your invoices evince should be in path.

 # Warnings